Hatching day

 - Set up a brooder box with clean bedding (e.g., wood shavings, pet wee pads, textured cloth etc).

 - Install a heat lamp, maintaining the temperature around 32-35°C (90-95°F).
-Ensure the heat lamp is raised as the chicks get older (to prevent burns to the chick).

 - Provide a shallow water dish and chick starter feed.